Date of Degree

 Copyright 2012 Supitcha Talungchit

 Talungchit, Supitcha.
-"Enhancing resin-dentin bond effectiveness and durability: the role of ethanol-wet bonding technique, MMP-inhibition (chlorhexidine), and photoinitiator systems." dissertation, University of Iowa, 2012.
+"Enhancing resin-dentin bond effectiveness and durability: the role of ethanol-wet bonding technique, MMP-inhibition (chlorhexidine), and photoinitiator systems."
+PhD diss., University of Iowa, 2012.